awsomesawce/Code_Sandbox_Test/posts/Workspaces vs Synchronize vs Publish.md

 You can set up a workspace 5 different ways:
 * **GoogleDrive** - *by default will store in your appdata folder*
 * **CouchDB**
-* **GitHub** - links your workspace to a repository of your choice
+* **GitHub** - links your workspace to a repository/branch/folder of your choice
 * **GitLab** - much of the same

 Any number of workspaces can be created.
 For example you can have multiple GoogleDrive workspaces.
-The first one will by default just lead to your invisible **AppData** folder, but you can create a Go
+The first one will by default just lead to your invisible **AppData** folder, but you can create a GoogleDrive workspace to sync with a specific folder if you want.
+I currently have **4** workspaces.
+Why so many?

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2ODI2MDgyODhdfQ==
+eyJoaXN0b3J5IjpbLTkxMTI1NjAwOF19
 -->